dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 Choose **File > Save** to save the change to *Hello.dylan*.

-Now we can build our “Hello World” application.
+Now we can build our "Hello World" application.

 Choose **Project > Build** in the project window.

 Test the application by choosing **Project > Start**.

-An MS-DOS console window appears, into which “Hello World” is written.
+An MS-DOS console window appears, into which "Hello World" is written.
 Then a notifier dialog appears to confirm that the console application has terminated.